giuliachiola/super-blog-content/til/css/sass-extends.md

 }
 ```

-This will throw an error 😭
+The code above will throw an error 😭

 ```shell
 You may not @extend an outer selector from within @media.
 You may only @extend selectors within the same directive.
 ```

-So, if we really need to call a code snipped inside a mediaquery, we can use a `mixin` declaration.
-I know it's not the correct use of the `mixin` function but it's a desperate measure! 😅
+So, if we really need to reuse a code snipped inside a mediaquery, we can use a `mixin` declaration.

+I know, it is not the correct use of the `mixin` function... but it's a desperate measure! 😅

 ```scss